 View detailed listings for the main Independent and Non-Maintained Education Providers used by Islington.

-Please note we will always look to meet additional needs through Islington schools first before considering a place outwith the borough.
+Please note we will always look to meet additional needs through Islington schools first before considering a place outside the borough.